 Food

 Pioneers and travelling teachers all too often, feeling the necessity to economize, or being hurried and taking the easiest way out (as we all do when under pressure!), do not pay proper attention to the principles of sound nutrition and live on sandwiches, pastries, cookies and other sweets month after month and through this very unbalanced diet often feel exhausted and below par, weaken their digestion seriously, undermine their health and finally become ill.
 Young people are particularly prone to this form of neglect, which is not only unnecessary but stupid.
-To acquire a simple knowledge of various foods and their nature and make an effort to apply this to one’s self is not difficult and is the purpose of this section.
+To acquire a simple knowledge of various foods and their nature and make an effort to apply this to ones self is not difficult and is the purpose of this section.

 ‘Abdu’l-Bahá said that treatment of disease and ailments will in the future be through foods and waters and that eventually mankind would become vegetarian; Baha’u’llah advocated a simple diet and not to mix many foods at one meal.
 What guidance do these things hold for us, and particularly those living in foreign countries where the native food is very different from their own?
 Surely the first thing is to not be opinionated regarding what is a proper diet for another man!
 Millions of people all over the world either rarely or never eat meat; it is not the business of a Bahá’í from another country to try to change them or to prattle about the necessity of a heavy animal protein diet; either religious convictions, or circumstances over which they have no control, may make it impossible for them to live differently.